umd-mith/mith-static/src/pages/news/come-read-us-update-infinite-ulysses-participatory-digital-edition.md

 ---
 author:
   - Amanda Visconti
-date: '2015-03-10T21:30:00.000Z'
+date: "2015-03-10T21:30:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: come-read-us-update-infinite-ulysses-participatory-digital-edition
+title:
-title: 'Come read with us!: an update on the Infinite Ulysses participatory digital edition'
+  "Come read with us!: an update on the Infinite Ulysses participatory digital edition"
 ---

 Since my [last post](http://mith.umd.edu/invitation-beta-test-infinite-ulysses-digital-edition/ "An Invitation to Beta-Test the Infinite Ulysses Digital Edition") in January, I've used feedback from generous beta-testers to bring [the Infinite Ulysses participatory digital edition](http://www.infiniteulysses.com) up to where I'd hoped it would be by the end of my dissertation.
 In the past, I invited users in small batches from a list of readers who signed up to beta-test.
 I wanted to continue testing early and often, slowly ramping up the formality of my testing from the informal conversations I used during the previous year to formal survey metrics.